 Why Representation Matters in Our Schools

 Today, half of all students in K-12 public schools identify as people of color, while only one in five school principals does.
 Only 11 percent of principals are Black, and just nine percent are Hispanic.
-This difference is called the representation gap in school leadership.
+This difference is called the representation gap in educational leadership.
 A similar gap exists in district boardrooms across the nation as our K-12 school systems are led predominantly by white men (73 percent).
 Only eight percent of superintendents identify as leaders of color.

 Representation means that school principals, teachers, or other school-based leaders reflect the racial and cultural diversity of the local communities they serve.
-Representation allows students of color to see themselves reflected in the educators and leaders that surround them at school—and then imagine bigger and bolder dreams for themselves.
+Representation allows students of color to see themselves reflected in the educators and school leaders that surround them at school—and then imagine bigger and bolder dreams for themselves.

 We know representation matters in other aspects of our society.
 Think of the value of multicultural literature that invites readers of all ages to expand their understanding of cultures other than their own.
 Think of Black Panther or Myles Morales as the new Spiderman or Marvel’s first Asian-American superhero, Shang-Chi, that hit movie theaters this fall.